schriftgestalt/glyphs-packages/README.md

 ### `installName` (string, only required for scripts)

-The name of the scripts collection in the *Script* menu in Glyphs.
+The name of the script collection in the *Script* menu in Glyphs.
-This is also the name of the folder in which the scripts collection will be installed in Glyphs “Scripts” folder, which you can view by choosing *Script > Open Scripts Folder*.
+This is also the name of the folder in which the script collection will be installed in Glyphs “Scripts” folder, which you can view by choosing *Script > Open Scripts Folder*.

-Make sure no other scripts collection is using the same `installName`.
+Make sure no other script collection is using the same `installName`.
-Typically, this is done by using your name or the name of our company:
+Typically, this is done by using your name or the name of your company:

 ```
 installName = "Some Name";